HYPR Affirm: Overview

 HYPR Affirm adopts a flow model for identity verification.
 Users are given a URL and are guided through a series of steps (screens), in which users are asked to present identifying information.
 Configuring Affirm as an administrator involves creating a verification flow by choosing which verification steps are to be included in the verification flow.
 Once the verification flow has been created, Affirm generates a URL to be given to the end user.

-First, you assign Applications which will use HYPR Affirm.
-Then you choose the verification flow to check the identity of employees by one or more of the following methods:
+First, you assign applications that will use HYPR Affirm.
+Then you choose a verification flow to check identity by one or more of the following methods:

 -